Women charged in Chili's restaurant hostess attack plead not guilty

 Sherrie Bass has a bench trial set for a date in April.
 The five other women, Lakesha Antoine, Erica Dabney, Tai Doucette, Larashon Morgan, and Dajasha Vernell all have a bench trial set for June 23.

 Tammy Dabney is the only one charged with a felony of aggravated battery.
-Her arraignment is April 5.
+Her arraignment is set for April 5.

 More News